RSTCon/ctf-web-intranetplatform/README.md

 * server's hostname added as a Trusted Origin in the Okta tenant used for testing (ask Dragos)

 ## Installation
-The challenge does not have any specific
+The challenge does not have any specific requirements for installation.
+Simply upload the PHP files on the web server.

 ## Flag
 RST{4a60cf4654dc31c29ea551cf43ea68c556d6487b6a95d1dace6964d5cb28b4b5}